top of page

 The groin vault is another famous feature of Romanesque architecture.
 Also called double barrel vault or cross vault, a groin vault is created with the intersection of two barrel vaults at right angles.

-The groin vault technique was first used by the Romans, and revived during the Romanesque architectural period.
+The groin vault technique is first used by the Romans, and revived during the Romanesque architectural period.
 Examples of groin vaulting include the nave ceiling of the church above, the Cathédrale Saint-Vincent-de-Saragosse de Saint-Malo or Saint-Malo Cathedral, in Brittany, France.

 One of the most famous examples of Romanesque architecture, not by design, is the Leaning Tower of Pisa.
 The lean began after the first three stories were completed in the later 1170's, due to uneven settling of the building's foundations in the soft ground.

 In the Romanesque period, artists and builders challenge the nature of stone.
 They incorporate enhanced detail, curves and organic flow into their work.
-Decorative pillars, arcades, window frames and statues bring life and expression to the Romanesque style
+Decorative pillars, arcades, window frames and statues bring life and expression to the Romanesque style.

 Recent Posts